GregoryTomy/causal-inference/README.md

-# Causal Inference - Optimize Discount Strategy for E-Commerce Business
+# Causal Inference: Optimize Discount Strategy for E-Commerce Business

-This repository is dedicated to applying causal inference techniques to real-world business challenges and is part of APPM 6900 Independent Study in Causal Inference at the University of Colorado, Boulder.
+>> This repository is dedicated to applying causal inference techniques to real-world business challenges and is part of APPM 6900 Independent Study in Causal Inference at the University of Colorado, Boulder.

 ## Business Case
-The project focuses on leveraging causal analysis to optimize discounting strategies for an e-commerce businesses, showcasing how to predict the impact of various actions on business outcomes and key performance indicators (KPIs).
+The project aims to refine the discount strategy of an e-commerce business through causal analysis.
+It evaluates how discounts influence sales and profitability by predicting the outcomes of different actions on key metrics.

 The company wishes to use discounts to boost sales and hence, profits.
 But while discounting does boost sales, in the long run, it has a direct negative impact on profits: whatever you give as a discount you don’t make as earnings.
 The e-commerce company states that each customer’s profitability is given as follows: